Light Field Lab raises $28 million to rethink the 3D TV – TechCrunch

 “Light field” technology has had a rough go finding its way to market.
 Lytro, which was developing light field capture cameras, was bought by Google for a pittance and Magic Leap was unable to crack the technology for its first augmented reality product even after raising billions.

-Light Field Lab hopes that the tech advances they’ve made for light field displays will be enough to get consumers onboard eventually, though the company certainly has plenty of residual problems from the 3D TV era left that need new solutions thought up.
+Light Field Lab hopes that the tech advances they’ve made for light field displays will be enough to get consumers onboard eventually, though the company certainly has plenty of residual problems from the 3D TV era that need new solutions.

-For now, Light Field Lab isn’t focused on at-home light field experience, rather they want to build a modular platform that lets entertainment venues stack together tons of their devices to create huge 3D video walls that deliver a very unique 3D experience.
+For now, Light Field Lab isn’t focused on at-home light field experience; rather, they want to build a modular platform that lets entertainment venues stack together tons of their devices to create huge 3D video walls that deliver a very unique 3D experience.

-It’s a bold prospect but the company now has millions of VC dollars to carry it out.
+It’s a bold prospect, but the company now has millions of VC dollars to carry it out.

-Light Field Lab announced today that it has scored a $28 million Series A from Bosch Venture Capital and Taiwania Capital with further investment from Khosla Ventures, Samsung Ventures, Verizon Ventures, and Comcast also investing, among others.
+Light Field Lab announced today that it has scored a $28 million Series A from Bosch Venture Capital and Taiwania Capital, with further investment from Khosla Ventures, Samsung Ventures, Verizon Ventures and Comcast also investing, among others.
 Last year, the company raised $7 million from Khosla Ventures and Sherpa Capital.

-Although Light Field Lab will initially target large format location-based entertainment venues, a version of its holographic technologies will ultimately be developed for the consumer market.
 “Although Light Field Lab will initially target large format location-based entertainment venues, a version of its holographic technologies will ultimately be developed for the consumer market,” a press release from the company reads.